Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 If you want to jump straight to knee stretches for specific muscles, chose from the following: Quads, Hamstrings, Calves, Glutes (Buttocks), Piriformis or Iliotibial Band (ITB) stretches.

-The best way to tell if muscle tightness is causing or contributing to your pain is to see a physical therapist who can fully assess you.
-However there are some simple tests you can try at home that will give you an indication of any tightness.
+The best way to tell if you need to do knee stretches because of muscle tightness causing or contributing to your pain is to see a physical therapist who can fully assess you.
+However there are some simple tests you can try at home that will give you an indication of any tightness in the quads or hamstrings so let's start there.

-This is a case where it really is "no pain, no gain".
-Stretching effectively should be moderately uncomfortable (i.e. slightly unpleasant!) when you do it, but only in the muscle being stretched and the pain should stop as soon as you stop stretching.
+With knee stretches, it really is a case of "no pain, no gain".
+Stretching effectively should be moderately uncomfortable, i.e. slightly unpleasant, when you do it, but only in the muscle being stretched, and the pain should stop as soon as you stop stretching.

-If you feel nothing or only slight discomfort when stretching, the exercise will likely not be very effective – you need to push it a bit further.
-However, if you have damaged a muscle e.g. hamstring tear, you should NOT start stretching too early – wait until you can use the muscle without pain before starting knee stretches.
+If you feel nothing or only slight discomfort when doing knee stretches, the exercise will likely not be very effective – you need to push it a bit further.
+However, if you have damaged a muscle e.g. quads tear, you should NOT start stretching too early – wait until you can use the muscle without pain before starting knee stretches.

-People often make the mistake of starting by stretching their muscles.
+People often make the mistake of starting by stretching their knee muscles rather than strengthening them.
 When there is muscle weakness, the other muscles around the knee try to compensate and provide stability themselves by tightening up to control knee movement.

 If you carry out knee stretches without first strengthening the muscles, you can actually cause more knee problems as you are taking away your body’s support structure making the knee less stable and putting more force through it.